RESEARCH PROJECTS & FUNDING

 Characterization of priority targets

 We have identified a number of genes that are often upregulated/high or downregulated/low in pancreatic cancer.
-We further called some of the genes “priority targets” based on their consistent correlation with variables associated with cancer aggressiveness, e.g., proliferation, metastasis and overall survival (Nwosu et al., 2021 bioRix, in revision).
+We further called some of the genes “priority targets” based on their consistent correlation with variables associated with cancer aggressiveness, e.g., proliferation, metastasis and overall survival (Nwosu et al., 2025, JCI Insight, In press).
 Our hypothesis is that several of the priority genes are important drivers of pancreatic cancer or potential biomarkers.
 For example, UPP1 highlighted above is one of the priority targets.
 Those “targets” also include several other metabolic genes as well as transporters, transcriptional factors, epigenetic regulators and genes that encode signal transduction molecules.
 Thus, similar to UPP1, we will experimentally test the role of other priority targets and we strongly believe this project offers multiple opportunities for novel discoveries.
 Prospective lab members will be supported to study selected priority genes in the context of cancer metabolism (see Figure 4).
 This project is particularly ideal for graduate students and postdocs who wish to develop a long-term project that could be used for career transition grant applications.

 METHODS